 - objection or

 contain everything you want to say.
 Case officers include all comments that are material planning considerations in reports.
-This is the same for the emergency decision process and virtual Committee reports.
+This is the same for the emergency decision process and Committee reports.

 The Council will advertise details of the applications going to Committee on its website.